(Picture taken by Annie MacHale of some warp float bands I made for a guild presentation)

 Open the shed of all black warps, beat and pass the weft.
 Then select pair 3, add it to the shed of all white warps, beat and pass the weft.
 This will complete the triangle design.

-The following two videos also show the steps for weaving the triangle…
+The two videos at the end of this post also show the steps for weaving the triangle…

 #############################################################